zudochkin/awesome-newsletters/README.md

 * [Fullweb Weekly](http://fullweb.io/).
 A weekly newsletter for fullstack web developers.
 It sends you the top 5 link every week about web frontend and backend, devops and user experience.
 * [Web Stack Weekly](http://likerrr.ru/newsletter).
 A weekly collection of links for web development stack, picked up from popular internet resources.
 * [Pony Foo Weekly](https://ponyfoo.com/weekly).
 A weekly newsletter discussing interesting and trending topics around the web platform.
+* [Versioning](https://www.sitepoint.com/versioning/email).
+Stay entertained and up to date about all things web dev and design with a daily email.

 ### JavaScript
 * [JavaScript Weekly](http://javascriptweekly.com/).
 A free, once–weekly e-mail round-up of JavaScript news and articles.
 [Archive](http://javascriptweekly.com/issues).